-Attach one PDF with web links to these relevant materials.
+ATTACHMENT 5: To this button, attach a PDF with a web link to a 10-15 minute video work sample that demonstrates your experience in producing or presenting events that are relevant to this project.
 List the URL for the page to be shown and include any necessary navigation paths and any information on required plug-ins.
 Do not submit a website that requires a password.
-Do not submit a link to site that requires material to be downloaded (e.g., Dropbox).
-The file name should indicate the name of your organization or a recognizable acronym followed by "SupportInfo" (e.g., "ABCOrgSupportInfo").
+Do not submit a link to a site that requires a work sample to be downloaded (e.g., Dropbox).
+Please provide an accompanying description that notes, as relevant: